 Welcome to the website of Laura Saetveit Miles.

-I teach and research English literature as a førsteamanuensis (associate professor) in the Institutt for Fremmedspråk (Department of Foreign Languages) at the University of Bergen, Norway.
+I teach and research English literature as a førsteamanuensis (associate professor) in the Institutt for Fremmedspråk / Department of Foreign Languages at the University of Bergen, Norway [employee page].
 I am also a founding member of Norway’s Academy for Younger Reseachers (Akademiet for Yngre Forskere).

-My research specialties are medieval religious culture, women’s literary practices, manuscript studies, monastic reading, the Bridgettine Order, and feminist criticism.
+My research specialties are Middle English, medieval religious culture, women’s literary practices, manuscript studies, monastic reading, the Birgittine Order, and feminist criticism.
 Currently I lead the Syon Abbey Society.

-In 2013 I took my post at the University of Bergen, before which I was a post-doctoral fellow at the Michigan Society of Fellows at the University of Michigan, Ann Arbor, and assistant professor in the Department of English.
+In 2013 I took a permanent associate professor position at the University of Bergen, before which I was a post-doctoral fellow at the Michigan Society of Fellows at the University of Michigan, Ann Arbor, and assistant professor in the Department of English.
 In 2011 I received my doctorate in English Literature from Yale University, where I also completed an MA in English Literature and an MPhil in Medieval Studies.
-Before that I received an MPhil in Medieval English Literature from the University of Cambridge and a BA from Brown University (with a year abroad at the University of Oxford).
+Before that I received an MPhil in Medieval English Literature from the University of Cambridge and a BA from Brown University (with a year abroad at the University of Oxford), double concentrating in English literature and medieval studies.

 Check out the links above.
 I’d love to hear from you at firstname.lastname@example.org or email@example.com.